OCA/hr/hr_employee_firstname/README.rst

 On the employee form view you will have 2 separate fields, one for Firstname, second for Lastname, both required.
+In Settings > Configuration > General settings it is possible to recalculate name of the employees.
+To do that the format has to be chosen:

+* Lastname Firstname
+* Lastname, Firstname
+* Firstname Lastname

+After applying the changes, with the "Recalculate name" button the names can be recalculated.

+You can use *_get_inverse_name* method to get lastname and firstname from a simple string and also *_get_computed_name* to get a name form the lastname and firstname.
+These methods can be overridden to change the format specified above.

 Bug Tracker
 ===========